-It is common for people to feel changes in their body during and after cancer treatment.
-There may be things you can see right away, like surgical scars, drainage tubes, and catheters.
-You may experience a loss of hair, a change in your weight, pain, or fatigue.
-These physical changes may affect how you feel about yourself or how you relate to your partner.
-They can affect your interest in sexual activity.
-They may also lessen your enjoyment and pleasure.
-Below, you will find some suggestions and resources to help you adjust and cope during this time.
+It’s common for people to feel changes in their body during and after cancer treatment.
+There may be things you can see right away, like surgical scars, drainage tubes, and catheters (thin, flexible tubes).
+You may experience a loss of hair, a change in your weight, pain, or fatigue (feeling more tired or weak than usual).

 - Recognize the things that you enjoy about yourself or make you feel special.
 These may be related to your family, friends, personal interests, or work life.